magrathealabs/playbook/docs/4-operations.md

 ## Space

-we're a company prepared to work with remote teams, but we prefer to have everybody at the office in order to build strong relationships.
+We're a company prepared to work with remote teams, but we prefer to have everybody at the office in order to build strong relationships.
 Building a good space to work on is hard.
 Making sure we have coffee, tea and good snacks take time.

 As a small and young company, we would have to spend a lot of time and money creating a pleasant working environment.
 That's why we work on [Fliperama Espaço Colaborativo](http://fliperamaec.com.br/), a coworking space that serves us with everything we need.